mcgonagle/GitNops/README.md

 and applies them to network automation.

-## Benefits of a Flox enabled networking toolkit
+## Benefits of a Flox-enabled networking toolkit
-* Same tools locally and in GitHub Actions
+* Tools are Omnipresent
 * Declarative Configuration
 * Reproducible Systems
 * Atomic Upgrades and Rollbacks